How will you help address health disparities?

 Students must complete 12 credit hours (4 courses) of introductory coursework including:

-- Public Health Principles and Practice
+- Public Health Practice and Management

 - One pre-approved elective